ivanhan0511/ivan-blog/content/post/java-fork-ruoyi-vue-pro.md

 But the stronger, the more complex.
 This post is the annotation for this project, by my personer opinion

-Tip: The most really important TECH cores, like design and architecture, service for BUSINESS.
+Tip: The most really important TECH cores, like design and architecture, they all service for BUSINESS.

-NO BEST, ONLY BETTER.
+**NO BEST, ONLY BETTER.**

 <!--more-->